The Mind is Flat - why we have no hidden depths

 Conscious experience is therefore the sequence of outputs of a cycle of thought, locking onto, and imposing meaning on, aspects of the sensory world.
 That is, we consciously experience the meaningful interpretations of the world that our brain creates, seeing words, objects and faces, and hearing voices, tunes or sirens.

 But we are never conscious either of the inputs to each mental step or each step’s internal workings.
 So we can report nothing to explain why we see an outcrop of rock as a pack of dogs, a fleeting facial expression as condescending or kindly, or why a line of poetry conjures up a vision of mortality or reminds us of childhood.

 Each cycle of thought delivers a consciously experienced interpretation, but no explanation of where that interpretation comes from.

 This is an exclusive extract from Nick Chater's new book The Mind is Flat - The Illusion of Mental Depth and The Improvised Mind published by Penguin.

-Nick Chater, Professor of Behavioural Science, lectures on the DBA and teaches Behavioural Sciences for the Manager on the Executive MBA and Executive MBA (London).
+Nick Chater, Professor of Behavioural Science, is a co-creator of our 3-day course Behavioural Science in Practice at The Shard.
+He lectures on the DBA and teaches Behavioural Sciences for the Manager on the Executive MBA and Executive MBA (London).
 He also teaches Principles of Cognition on the suite of MSc Business courses and Emotions in Business on the Undergraduate programme.